universal-meaning-map/ipld-mindmap-old-readme/README.md

     },
 ]
 ```

+### IPLD links ("/) and CIDs as nodeIDs
+In the previous examples we've used the "nodeId" field, to uniquely identifiy a node.
+This was just used for explanation purposes.
+It does not make sense in a global domain.

+Instead we will use the [CID](https://github.com/ipld/cid) of the node itself.
+This is basically its hashed value.

+The problem with it is that we may not have this value to start, since the data may not be directly referenced.
+IPLD uses the "/" and the "data" field to point to the data.
+You can read more [here](https://github.com/ipld/specs/blob/master/IPLD.md).

+This means that when we originally get a IPLD object representing a bunch of nodes, the content of these node can be referenced in different manners.

+Directly pointing to the CID:
+`"/" : "QmUmg7BZC1YP1ca66rRtWKxpXp77WgVHrnv263JtDuvs2k"`

+Providing the data istself (we need to hash it to get the CID):
+`"data" :"I'm the node content"`

+Using a merkle-path (we need to traverse it and then hash it to get the CID):
+`"/" : "QmUmg7BZC1YP1ca66rRtWKxpXp77WgVHrnv263JtDuvs2k/a/b/c/d"`

+In the first to cases, we can get the CID inmediatly.
+In the case of the merkle-path we may not obtain the CID, or it may take a while.
+- We need to retrieve the IPFS object first, so we can traverse it.
+- The IPFS object may not be available
+- Maybe we don't want to traverse, to limit subset.

+In those cases, and while is not resolved, we can use the merkle-path in itself as a unique ID

 ### Infinite relationship types
 Because one of the goals is to limit as little as possible the information represented, we need to allow for any type of relationship.
 And this means that there may be any arbitrary number of types.